Transfer to a hub of collaborative innovation

 Grainger Engineering transfer applications are made directly to your engineering major of interest.
 The process involves a thorough assessment of your qualifications, experiences and ambition.
 To make your application more competitive and ensure progress toward completion of degree requirements, plan ahead by contacting our Transfer Programs staff as early as your first college semester for assistance with course scheduling and transfer preparation.

 Fill out your engineering transfer application to Grainger Engineering through myIllini and submit it through the Office of Undergraduate Admissions.
 Follow the provided steps to ensure successful completion of your application.

-Any transfer student interested in completing a major, including a dual degree, in The Grainger College of Engineering must apply and be admitted directly into the college at time of transfer.
-Transfer students entering other colleges on campus are not eligible for later admission/on-campus transfer to the Pre-Engineering Program (PREP) or Grainger Engineering.
-No exceptions will be granted.
+Transfer student interested in completing a major, including a dual degree, at Grainger Engineering must apply and be admitted directly into the college at the time of their transfer.
+Transfer students admitted to other academic colleges on campus at the University of Illinois are not eligible for later admission or on-campus transfer to the Pre-Engineering Program (PREP) or The Grainger College of Engineering.

 - Review and gather all application requirements to prepare for each stage of the application process.